Bellafqira/DICTION/README.md

 tqdm~=4.60.0

 # License :
-All codes are provided for research purposes only.
 When using any code in this project, we would appreciate it if you could refer to this project.

 # Contact :
 Please send an email to reda.bellafqira@imt-atlantique.fr if you have any questions.